sillycowvalley/Hopper/Docs/Hopper 6502 Assembly Syntax and Format.md

 - **Optimization**: Utilize zero page variables and stack operations for efficient memory management.
 - **Method Calls**: Use method calls rather than direct `JSR` instructions for better readability and maintainability.
 - **Switch Statements**: Require curly braces for each case, do not fall through, and can switch on A, X, and Y.
+- **Predefined Symbols**: Understand and use predefined symbols for ROM sizes and CPU types to control the start vector address and the layout of the generated Intel IHex file.

 This updated guide ensures that future iterations of GPT can generate and understand Hopper 6502 Assembly code that is clean, efficient, and maintainable.